ChainSafe/lodestar/README.md

 ## Tl;Dr:

-Lodestart is a Typescript implementation of the Eth 2 Beacon chain spec.
+Lodestar is a Typescript implementation of the Eth 2 Beacon chain spec.

 ## Prerequisites